By Andrew Castle

 In 1995 the CN North America scheme was replaced by a simplified scheme featuring a 10’ noodle on the hood sides and no map.
 Four units were painted in this scheme during the fall of 1995.
 CN 3502, 3551, 3561, and 3576 all had the 10’ noodle and 15” high cab numbers.

-CN 2572 at Toronto, Ontario.
+CN 2572 at MacMillan Yard just outside of Toronto, Ontario.
 Photo by Don Jaworski

 Due to a painting error some if not all units in the MR-20c order delivered in 1977 had the cab roof painted red instead of the standard black.
 There is photographic evidence of CN 2560, 2562, 2566, 2567, 2570, 2572, 2574, and 2575 all having red cab roofs up until some point between 1980 and 1983.
 Photos after 1983 show most of these units the cab roof repainted black.